jon-hall/node-intro/2-ffi/README.md

 var rl = require('readline'),
     prompt = rl.createInterface(process.stdin, process.stdout, null);

-// In order to loop call sto the async 'question' method, we use recursion as
+// In order to loop calls to the async 'question' method, we use recursion as
 // a naive approach.
 This is not a sustainable strategy as it eventually stack
 // overflows, but is used here for code clarity. function sendPrompt() {
     // We ask a question and receive the next entered line in a callback prompt.question("Type 'freeze <window title>', 'defrost', or 'exit':\n", function(answer) {
         switch(answer) {
-            // We will add cases to deal with the various answers we accept
+            // We will add cases to deal with the various answers later
             default:
                 // Keep prompting til exit
                 sendPrompt();